hypnotiger/photoshop-on-linux/README.md

 Launch Photoshop and go to: `Edit -> preferences -> tools`, and uncheck "_Show Tooltips_" (You will not be able to use any plugins otherwise).

->_**NOTE:** If you do not find the desktop entry, or if it doesn't work, then run the`launcher.sh` file.
-This command should launch Photoshop for you, or it will at least tell you what the error is.
-(This command is also printed at the end of the installation)_

 ## CREDITS